 The future of the Australian CleanTech industry depends on the sector’s ability to connect with decision makers and investors, have a measurable impact and drive it’s own growth.

-The National Clean Technologies Conference (also known by some as Cleantech) is a new nationally focussed two day clean technologies conference and exhibition that will encompass all clean technology growth areas including energy, waste, water, built environment and transport
+The National Clean Technologies Conference (also known by some as Cleantech) is a new nationally focussed two day clean technologies conference plus workshop program and exhibition that will encompass all clean technology growth areas including energy, waste, water, built environment and transport

 This important clean technologies event will bring together stakeholders across the entire cleantech industry to drive growth, innovation and investment.